clockspot/arduino-clock/README.md

 ### Time of Day

 The time of day is shown in 12h or 24h format per the [options menu](#options-menu), but when setting, it is shown in 24h so you can tell AM from PM.
+When exiting setting, seconds will set to zero, unless the time was not changed.

 ### Calendar